 The school has a long history in the community and celebrated its centenary in 2013.
 The school has a culturally diverse population but celebrates the close geography we share with four marae (Te Awamārahi, Te Kotahitanga (Tikirahi), Tauranganui, Ōraeroa).

 Our school is very well resourced with large playgrounds, bright painted courts and plenty of green spaces for children to play.
-In 2017 and 2018 we are investing further in our digital technologies looking at how computers, tablets, coding and robotics can play a role in our students’ education.
+We have a well used school pool which has recently been repainted.
+We continue to invest in our digital technologies looking at how computers, tablets, coding and robotics can play a role in our students’ education.

 The school is supported by the Social Worker in Schools programme (SWiS), a weekly free nurse service and the KidsCan charity.